AABearBots/First-Closed-Doors-Competition/README.md

 * Crucial historical and live trades data;
 * Connection with exchanges, placement and handling of orders.

-This leaves the Dev Team free to focus in the creative side of things: coming up with and implementing a trading strategy.
+This leaves the Algobot Team free to focus in the creative side of things: coming up with and implementing a trading strategy.

 There are four AACloud modules particularly significant to trading bots: